English Speaking Practice Online: 12 Resources to Speak English With Natives

 If you’re located in the US, you can find English tutors all over the country who specialize in teaching ESL.
-And you’ll even discover tutors who specialize in English grammar and in English writing.
+And you’ll even discover tutors who specialize in English grammar and English writing.

 You might find a tutor who you can meet with online, but the main purpose is in-person tutoring.
-You’ll be able to meet up with you tutor face-to-face, at a local library, coffee shop, park or even at your house!
+You’ll be able to meet up with your tutor face-to-face, at a local library, coffee shop, park or even at your house!

-7. Conversation Exchange
+8. Conversation Exchange

 What it is: Back before the Internet, people had “pen pals,” or friends who lived far away and communicated by writing letters to each other.
 Conversation Exchange lets you find an email pen pal who you can write to in English.

-Even better, the website helps you find people you can talk to with voice chat, or even native English speakers who live near you.
+Even better, the website helps you find people you can talk to with voice chat or even native English speakers who live near you.

-What it is: If you don’t want to download or install any special programs for voice and video chat, you can just sign up on Go Speaky.
+What it is: If you don’t want to download or install any special programs for voice and video chat, you can just sign up on Speaky.
 This website has a built-in video chat right on the website, so you can find and talk to people without leaving your browser.

-Go Speaky matches people up based on similar interests, so there is a good chance that you will have something in common with the speaking partners you find here.
+Speaky matches people up based on similar interests, so there is a good chance that you will have something in common with the speaking partners you find here.

 Price: Basic membership is free.
 Premium membership prices vary.

-What it is: Busuu boasts over 50 million native speakers, any of which can become your next speaking partner.
+What it is: Busuu boasts over 100 million native speakers, any of which can become your next speaking partner.
 Busuu is well known within the language learning community and can connect you to a speaking partner through its detailed search options.

 Not quite ready to dive into interactions with real people?
 No problem.
-The internet also has plenty of ways to ease you in to the experience.
+The internet also has plenty of ways to ease you into the experience.
 Here are a few suggestions:

-- Use chat bots.
-Chat bots are programs designed to talk to you like a human being but without the pressure of speaking to a real person.
+Use chatbots.
+Chatbots are programs designed to talk to you like a human being but without the pressure of speaking to a real person.
 You can use these to pretend you’re typing to a real person and prepare yourself for the actual experience of chatting.

-- Talk to personal assistants.
+Talk to personal assistants.
 What language do you use when you talk to Siri, Alexa, Google, Cortana or any of your other personal assistants?
 Use English to get some real English-speaking practice!
 You will need to use correct pronunciation and speak clearly when chatting with these assistants, getting you some practice with real-world speaking.

 And remember—when you’re on the internet, you’re never alone.
 Visit any of these websites and you’ll find many other people like you looking to learn and have some great conversations.